 Revenue.
-Total revenue increased by \$841 to \$1,373 for the year ended December 31, 2019 from \$532 for the year ended December 31, 2018.
-The increase was attributable to the completion of higher volume orders to provide current customers with buffer inventories while manufacturing capabilities are transitioned to outsourced manufacturing.
-As a result, product revenues during 2019 will likely not be indicative of short-term, prospective volumes.
+Total revenue decreased by \$384 to \$989 for the year ended December 31, 2020 from \$1,373 for the year ended December 31, 2019.
+The decrease was attributable to lower product sale volumes associated with the Company's continued transition from internal manufacturing to outsourced manufacturing.

 Cost of sales.
-Cost of sales was \$832, or 61% of total revenue, for the year ended December 31, 2019, a decrease from \$1,164, or 219% of total revenue, for the year ended December 31, 2019 was primarily attributable to lower raw material costs as a result of \$642 in market write-downs taken during 2018, higher volume production during 2019, and improvements in production throughput during 2019.
-The cost to manufacture products and components from our bulk amorphous alloys is variable and differs based on the unique design of each product.
-Following the transition of manufacturing operations, if we begin increasing our products revenues with shipments of routine, commercial products and components through our third party contract manufacturers, we expect to lower raw material and consumable costs through volume purchases, reduced labor and fixed overhead burdens on end products, and have more stable and predictable cost of sales percentages on product sales.
+Cost of sales was \$621, or 63% of total revenue, for the year ended December 31, 2020, a decrease from \$832, or 61% of total revenue, for the year ended December 31, 2019.
+The decrease in our cost of sales was primarily driven by lower product revenues with similar gross profit percentages.
+If we are able to sustain and increase shipments of routine, commercial products and parts through third party contract manufacturers, we expect our cost of sales percentages to decrease, stabilize, and be more predictable.

-Gross profit (loss).
-Our gross profit (loss) increased by \$1,173 from \$(632) as of December 31, 2018 to \$541 as of December 31, 2019.
-Our gross margin percentage increased from (119)% as of December 31, 2018 to 39% as of December 31, 2019.
-Early prototype and pre-production orders generally result in a higher cost mix, relative to revenue, than would otherwise be incurred in an on-site production environment, with higher volumes and more established operating processes, or through contract manufacturers.
-As such, our gross profit percentages have fluctuated and may continue to fluctuate based on volume and quoted production prices per unit and may not be representative of our future business.
-If we begin increasing our products revenues with shipments of routine, commercial products and parts through future orders to our third party contract manufacturers, we expect our gross profit percentages to stabilize, increase, and be more predictable.
+Gross profit.
+Our gross profit decreased by \$173 from \$541 as of December 31, 2019 to \$368 as of December 31, 2020.
+Our gross margin percentage decreased from 39% as of December 31, 2019 to 37% as of December 31, 2020.
+Our gross profit percentages have fluctuated and may continue to fluctuate based on production volumes and quoted production prices per unit and may not be representative of our future business.
+If we are able to sustain and increase shipments of routine, commercial products and parts through future orders to third party contract manufacturers, we expect our gross profit percentages to stabilize, increase, and be more predictable.

 Selling, marketing, general, and administrative expenses.
-Selling, marketing, general, and administrative expenses decreased by \$475 to \$5,424, or 395% of revenue, for the year ended December 31, 2019 from \$5,899, or 1109% of revenue, for the year ended December 31, 2018.
-The decrease in expenses was due to overall lower costs associated with employee compensation as a result of headcount reductions.
-This decrease was partially offset by \$273 in additional severance expense during the year ended December 31, 2019, as a result of the 2019 Restructuring Plan.
+Selling, marketing, general, and administrative expenses decreased by \$1,626 to \$3,798, or 384% of revenue, for the year ended December 31, 2020 from \$5,424, or 395% of revenue, for the year ended December 31, 2019.
+The decrease in expenses was attributable to overall lower costs for employee compensation due to headcount reductions associated with the 2019 Restructuring Plan.
+These decreases were off-set by a \$226 increase in bad debt expense.

 Research and development expenses.
-Research and development expenses decreased by \$1,087 to \$1,342, or 98% of revenue, for the year ended December 31, 2019, from \$2,429, or 457% of revenue, for the year ended December 31, 2018.
-The decrease in expense was mainly due to reduction in mold, tooling, and alloy development initiatives.
-Through the year ended December 31, 2019, research and development activities have been focused on (i) research and development of new Liquidmetal alloys and related processing capabilities, (ii) the development of new manufacturing techniques, and (iii) contracting with consultants to advance the development of Liquidmetal alloys and related production processes.
-Such research and development activities will be significantly reduced following completion of the 2019 Restructuring Plan.
+Research and development expenses decreased by \$1,232 to \$110, or 11% of revenue, for the year ended December 31, 2020, from \$1,342, or 98% of revenue, for the year ended December 31, 2019.
+The decrease in expense was mainly due to reductions in employee compensation, and associated development initiatives, due to headcount reductions associated with the 2019 Restructuring Plan.
+Going forward, we will continue to perform research and development of new Liquidmetal alloys and related processing capabilities, albeit on a reduced basis in comparison with prior periods.

 Impairment of long-lived assets.
 In connection with the 2019 Restructuring Plan, non-cash impairment charges of \$1,676 were recorded during the year ended December 31, 2019, as a result of changed assumptions regarding the asset grouping and future use of the Company's manufacturing assets.
-Similar charges were not recorded during the year ended December 31, 2018.
+Similar charges were not recorded during the year ended December 31, 2020.

 Gain on disposal of fixed assets.
-During the year ended December 31, 2019, the Company recorded gains on the disposal of fixed assets of \$11, in connection with the 2019 Restructuring Plan.
-Similar charges were not recorded during the year ended December 31, 2018.
+During the year ended December 31, 2020, the Company recorded gains on the disposal of fixed assets of \$35.
+This compares to gains on disposal of fixed assets of \$11 for the year ended December 31, 2019.

 Operating loss.
-Operating loss decreased by \$1,070 from \$8,960 for the year ended December 31, 2018 to \$7,890 for the year ended December 31, 2019.
+Operating loss decreased by \$4,385 from \$7,890 for the year ended December 31, 2019 to \$3,505 for the year ended December 31, 2020.
 Fluctuations in our operating loss are primarily attributable to variations in operating expenses, as discussed above.